How To Make Your AC Colder in Edwardsville IL

 Use Ceiling Fans For Cold Air Conditioning

 Ceiling fans help to distribute cool air around your home.
 They also create a breeze, which can help you to feel cooler.
-Adding ceiling fans to your home can make it feel colder with no need to upgrade your AC.
+Adding ceiling fans to your home can make it feel colder without needing to upgrade your AC.

 Use a Dehumidifier For Cold Air Conditioning